5 RISC-V Debug

 dcsr).
 The only exception is

 ebreak.
 When that is executed

 in Debug Mode, it halts the hart again but without updating

 [fence] Completing Program Buffer execution is considered output for the purpose

 All control transfer instructions may act as illegal instructions if their destination is in the Program Buffer.
-If one such instruction acts as an illegal instruction, all such instructions must act as illegal instructions.
+If one such instruction acts as an illegal instruction, all such instructions must act as an illegal instruction.

 All control transfer instructions may act as illegal instructions if their destination is outside the Program Buffer.
-If one such instruction acts as an illegal instruction, all such instructions must act as illegal instructions.
+If one such instruction acts as an illegal instruction, all such instructions must act as an illegal instruction.